Rain Gardens along Sunset Boulevard Coming Soon

 April Community Meetings

-This April, the SFPUC is hosting two community open houses with District 4 Supervisor Katy Tang.
-Our project team will unveil the project's final design concept including the proposed rain garden locations for each block along the length of Sunset Boulevard from Lincoln Way to Sloat Boulevard.
-We held our first open house on Saturday, April 12 and are hosting a second opportunity to view the final deign concept with Co-host Supervisor Katy Tang on Thursday, April 17 towards the center of the corridor.
+This April, the SFPUC hosted two community open houses with District 4 Supervisor Katy Tang.
+Our project team unveiled the project's final design concept including the proposed rain garden locations for each block along the length of Sunset Boulevard from Lincoln Way to Sloat Boulevard.
+We held our open houses on Saturday, April 12 at the southern end of the corridor and a second open house on Thursday, April 17 towards the center of the corridor.
 We hope you enjoyed seeing how your comments from the public open house, presentations, and surveys have been integrated into the project design.
 Please find our open house materials linked at the bottom of this page for your information.

 Wide streets with large landscaped areas provide many opportunities for improving stormwater management in the area.
 We've asked for your help to identify the community’s priorities for improving the local landscape, such as habitat enhancement, trail and transit access, educational opportunities, and pedestrian amenities.
 The rain garden design concepts reflect the natural topography and soil conditions of Sunset Boulevard, which are incredibly supportive of stormwater infiltration.
 Proposed rain gardens along Sunset Boulevard can improve stormwater management for more than 20 acres of paved surfaces in the Sunset District.

 Another exciting feature of this project is the Learning Lab that is being designed to provide an educational setting on a variety of related subjects including stormwater and the hydrologic cycle, conservation, ecology, biology, native plants, and other environmental topics.
 Local schools are helping us program this Learning Lab and create related curriculum.